genesiscommunitysuccess/docs/docs/05_operations/04_console/05_packages.md

 * Description
 * Is Core

-In particular, you need to know the version number is useful for troubleshooting.
+In particular, you need to know the version number; this is useful for troubleshooting.